ContextlessIndustries/contextless-education/README.md

 # Contextless Education

-This is a site is used to help me learn comp sci stuff and show my friends my progress as up to date as i can.
+This site is used to help me learn comp sci stuff and show my friends my progress as up to date as i can.

 ## Key Features